facebook

 Discover the Lac-à-la-Tortue bog

-The Lac-à-la-Tortue bog is the largest bog in the St. Lawrence Valley and receives its water only from rain and snow.
+The Lac-à-la-Tortue bog is the largest bog in the St. Lawrence Valley and it mainly receives its water only from rain and snow.
 This type of bog is called ombrotrophic as it is characterized by an acid pH and a supply of minerals that come only from precipitation.

 Located in the Mauricie region, with a total of area of 66 square kilometres, the Lac-à-la-Tortue bog is the largest peat complex in the St. Lawrence Lowlands.
 It began forming 10,000 years ago, and over its entire history has accumulated a total of 6.36 megatons of terrestrial carbon.